muralitheda/sql-basics/HQL-hive-query-language-examples.md

   * **DISTRIBUTE BY + SORT BY** → Parallel sort with multiple reducers.
   * **CLUSTER BY** → Equivalent to `DISTRIBUTE BY + SORT BY` on same columns.
+  * **Note** ORDER BY uses **Global Sorting** after the data fetched from the multiple reducers.
+CLUSTER BY uses **Local Sorting** at the individual reducers level.
+So that it achieves the parallelism at the reducer level.
 * If only top records needed → use `LIMIT`.

 **Example:**